Gibeah: Identification with Tell el-Ful

+Jerome's descriptions of the location of the Gibeah of Saul support its identification with Tell el-Ful.
+In his account of the pilgrimage of Paula, he recounts that she traveled toward Jerusalem from the Beth-horon road, passing Aijalon and Gibeon, then Gibeah of Benjamin, before entering Jerusalem.
+This route corresponds to the Roman road system north of Jerusalem and is consistent with the location of Tell el-Ful.
+In another passage, in his commentary on Zephaniah, Jerome places Gibeah of Saul near Ramah.
+William F. Albright cited these passages as evidence that the identification of Tell el-Ful with biblical Gibeah was still remembered in Late Antiquity.

 Unfinished Royal Palace of King Hussein of Jordan at Tell el-Ful.

 Alternatively, Gibeah may have been where Jaba' now stands (9.12 km north of Jerusalem), a view held by biblical scholar Edward Robinson and C. Umhau Wolf.
+Israel Finkelstein also challenged the identification with Tell el-Fūl.
 However, Jaba is now widely identified with the biblical city of Geba.

-Israel Finkelstein also challenged the identification with Tell el-Fūl.